 An expert in their field this person will be responsible for the managerial and scientific leadership of the staff within a section and the delivery of services.
 They will work with the Head of Laboratory and key stakeholders in the development of clinical policy and in the planning, initiation and performance of R&D that lead to service improvements.

 A HCPC registered clinical scientist will be focussed on the delivery of diagnostic services for patients.
 The scientist will provide full analysis and interpretation of genomic results.
 Predominantly laboratory based, the role has limited direct patient contact but involves interaction with other healthcare professionals such as pathologists, histopathologists, clinical geneticists and haematologists via the MDT meetings and clinical referral pathways.
-A Clinical Scientist is a healthcare professional who specialises in a certain area of healthcare care.
+A Clinical Scientist is a healthcare professional who specialises in a certain area of healthcare.
 For example, Genetics.
 They process, analyse and interpret results.
-They often work alongside other colleagues as part of a multidisciplinary team to ensure the most appropriate test is undertaken.
-They ensure that the most effective information is relayed back to the referring clinical which may inform patient management.
+They often work alongside other colleagues as part of a multidisciplinary team to ensure the most appropriate test is undertaken and that the most effective information is relayed back to the referring clinical which may inform patient management.

-Clinical Scientists are mainly office based, sat at a computer and are responsible for analysing and reporting results back to the clinician managing the patient.
-Clinical scientists often specialise in either rare disease or cancer.
+Clinical Scientists are mainly office based, sat at a computer and are responsible for analysing and reporting results, often specialising in either rare disease or cancer.
 There is very limited patient contact in the role of a Genomic Clinical Scientist.
 At the most senior level Clinical Scientists take an active role in informing the strategic implementation of new services within the laboratory.

 A clinical geneticist is a medically trained doctor who specialises in Genetics.
 They have the responsibility of a wide range of patients, where genetics may be a contributing factor in their health.
 A Clinical Geneticist maybe responsible for patients where they have a diagnosed genetic condition or for patients who have an undiagnosed disease including unborn children who may have a suspect genetic disorder.
 Clinical Geneticists work very closely with both Genetic Counsellors and Clinical Scientists.
 Sometimes, they specialise in areas such as Cancer, Cardio disease or paediatrics.
 Clinical Geneticists are key to the Multidisciplinary team, they also have a role in educating other Healthcare professionals as well as the general public.